MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 ## Activate the UI flows and Power Automate Desktop (preview) browser extension

-Once the installation is complete, all you have to do is make sure that the extensions for UI flows and Power Automate Desktop (preview) are active on the browser(s) you use.
+After the installation completes, confirm that the extensions for UI flows and Power Automate Desktop (preview) are active on the browser(s) you use.

 ![Installation success image](https://user-images.githubusercontent.com/48315710/92635143-a5b0ba80-f2d5-11ea-96ec-4672d84d13b3.png)

-1. Click on one of the link displayed in the installer.
-For example, if you want to use UI flows on Microsoft Edge, click on the **Microsoft Edge** link.
+1. Select one of the links displayed in the installer.
+For example, if you want to use UI flows on Microsoft Edge, select the **Microsoft Edge** link.

-1. It will open the store of your browser directly to the public page of the extension
+   The store for your browser opens directly to the public page for the extension.

-1. Make sure the extension is already installed.
-If not:
+1. Confirm that the extension is installed.
+Follow these steps if it isn't installed:

-For Microsoft Edge:
+#### Microsoft Edge:
-- click on **Get** and **Add extension** when prompted.
+- Select **Get**, and then select **Add extension** when prompted.
-- If you see the message **This extension has been turned off in Microsoft Edge** on top of the page, then click on **Turn on extension**
+- If you see the message: *This extension has been turned off in Microsoft Edge*, at the top of the page, select **Turn on extension**.

-For Google Chrome:
+#### Google Chrome:
-- click on **Add to Chrome** and select **Enable extension** when prompted.
+- Select **Add to Chrome**, and then select **Enable extension** when prompted.
-- If you see the message **This item has been disabled in Chrome.** on top of the page, then click on **Enable this item**
+- If you see the message: *This item has been disabled in Chrome* on top of the page, select **Enable this item**.

 > [!TIP]
-> If you are not able to activate the extension(s) in your browser, please check the following:
+> If you are not able to activate the extension(s) in your browser, check the following:
 > - You must use [Microsoft Edge](https://www.microsoft.com/edge/) (version 80 or later) or Google Chrome.
 Firefox is only supported with the Power Automate Desktop extension.
 > - If the extension does not appear, you can reinstall it with the [UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).